-Mana Pools National Park is one of those unique places in Africa, on the banks of the mighty Zambezi river.
+Mana Pools National Park on the banks of the mighty Zambezi River is one of those unique places in Africa.
 Once you've visited it, you'll want to return again and again.
-It's remote, pristine and incredibly beautiful with abundant wild life.
+It's remote, pristine and incredibly beautiful with abundant wildlife.
 It has a special appeal for those with an adventurous spirit seeking undiscovered, unspoiled, pristine African wilderness.
 Experience Mana Pools by game drive vehicle, on foot, or by canoeing on the Zambezi.

-Besides the national park's camps within Mana Pools, there are a few tented safari camps operated by some of the best safari guides in the business.
-These vary in size and price, but there is an option to suit your needs.
-Please speak to us about your tastes and preferences and we'll gladly share our first-hand knowledge with you.
+Besides the national park camps within Mana Pools, there are a few tented safari camps operated by some of the best safari guides in the business.
+These vary in size and price, but there is always an option to suit your needs.
+Please speak to us about your tastes and preferences and we'll gladly share our firsthand knowledge with you.

 This safari company has been going for 30 years in Zimbabwe's Mana Pools National Park and it consistently gets rave reviews.
 It's owned and run by ‘Stretch’ Ferreira, one of southern Africa’s most experienced and legendary guides.
 By all accounts, he seems to be an ‘elephant whisperer', able to communicate and develop relationships with individual wild animals and get really close to them and other dangerous game.

 John's Camp is an intimate, tented safari camp located inside the UNESCO World Heritage Site of Mana Pools, one of Zimbabwe's most beautiful game reserves and a popular destination for walking safaris.
 Overlooking the Zambezi floodplains in the quieter eastern section of Mana Pools, John's Camp offers a welcoming, authentic, off-the-grid, eco-friendly African bush camping experience.